 As employers we have to take mental health and the impact it can have on our employees seriously.
-At Underscore Training we recommend a 3 pronged approach that covers prevention of issues arising through raising awareness and capability, early intervention such as ensuring that managers are trained and confident to have a conversation about mental health and thirdly looking at how you support people back into the workplace in the most effective way if they have been absent.
+At Underscore we recommend a three pronged approach that covers prevention of issues arising through raising awareness and capability, early intervention such as ensuring that managers are trained and confident to have a conversation about mental health and thirdly looking at how you support people back into the workplace in the most effective way if they have been absent.

 If you need support in your organisation around mental health, whether it is stress management, resilience training or other areas please feel free to get in touch we would love to help.

 I just wanted to say thank you for hosting the breakfast session yesterday.
 I found both Sarah’s facilitation and Sam’s case study really interesting and insightful together with meeting others who attended the session.
 A great step to awareness and also a great ‘check in’ with some of the work we have started at our organisation in this arena.